Ben & Jerry's: Reduction of farm emissions

 In May 2022, the company announced the launch of its pilot project, 'Mootopia', across 15 of its supplier farms (7 in the US and 8 in the Netherlands).
 The goal of the project is to bring the emissions intensity of the farms to a level that is half of the US industry average by the end of 2024.
 The farms will be supported to adopt regenerative agriculture practices for growing grass and other feed crops.

-Child labor scandal
+Child labor

-Months after teaming up with Tony's Chocolonely to raise awareness for ending modern slavery and child labor in the chocolate industry, Ben and Jerry's suppliers were found by The New York Times to be employing illegal migrant children in early 2023.
-Ben & Jerry's head of values-led sourcing, Cheryl Pinto, said that "if migrant children needed to work full time, it was preferable for them to have jobs at a well-monitored workplace".
+In 2022, Ben & Jerry's partnered with Tony's Chocolonely to raise awareness for ending modern slavery and child labor in the chocolate industry.
+In early 2023, The New York Times wrote that migrant children were used by dairy suppliers to process milk used in Ben & Jerry's ice-cream.
+Ben & Jerry's said that "if migrant children needed to work full time, it was preferable for them to have jobs at a well-monitored workplace".